Dualizable tensor categories

 We will concentrate on 3-dimensional local topological field theories, and therefore we need a 3-dimensional algebraic structure that can serve as a target for such field theories.
 The simplest nontrivial candidate for such a structure is \emph{monoidal linear categories}; we might hope there is a 3-category whose objects, morphisms, 2-morphisms, and 3-morphisms are respectively monoidal linear categories, bimodule categories, bimodule functors, and bimodule natural transformations.
-In order to ensure there really is a 3-category, we restrict attention to finite tensor categories (that is, finite rigid monoidal linear categories), finite bimodule categories, bimodule functors, and bimodule natural transformations---this symmetric monoidal 3-category $\TC$ is constructed in the papers~\cite{BTP,3TC}.
+In order to ensure there really is a 3-category, we restrict attention to finite tensor categories (that is, finite rigid monoidal linear categories), finite bimodule categories, bimodule functors, and bimodule natural transformations---this symmetric monoidal 3-category $\TC$ exists by a construction of Johnson-Freyd--Scheimbauer~\cite{jfs}.
 (Tensor categories are by no means the only possible 3-dimensional algebraic target for field theory, just the simplest.
 For instance, Ben-Zvi--Nadler~\cite{0904.1247} consider 2-dimensional local field theories with target an $(\infty,3)$-category of monoids in differential graded linear categories; in work in progress, Freed--Teleman~\cite{FT} consider 3-dimensional field theories with a target 3-category of modules over braided tensor categories; in a rather different direction, Bartels--Douglas--Henriques~\cite{bdh} study 3-dimensional field theories with target the 3-category of conformal nets.)

-\subsubsection{From algebra to topology}
+\subsection{From algebra to topology}